 Kent State SPA students accepted for Spring admission (Kent State undergraduates only), who wish to combine their final semester of undergraduate study with their first semester of graduate study will need to indicate "yes" in the university application system when asked if they wish to apply to the combined baccalaureate-master's program (CBMP).
 These applicants must also submit a completed CBMP form.
 Students should have their academic advisor in SPA inspect the form prior to putting it in Mrs. Vicki Neading's mailbox in the Kent State Speech and Hearing Clinic.

 To be eligible to combine the undergraduate and graduate credits, students must have a minimum of 90 credit by the end of the Fall semester preceding the program start.
 The date to have all application materials in for the Kent State undergraduate Spring admission program is October 1.
 Please consult with your Kent State academic advisor to assess whether you are eligible to combine undergraduate and graduate credits.
 Students graduating in December or 12 months prior to the anticipated program start date are eligible to apply for the Spring M.A.
 Program admission.

 speech-language pathology program applicants from other disciplines

 Applicants who have an undergraduate degree in another discipline and who need to pursue our post-baccalaureate program, must apply to the general admissions office of the university as a post-undergraduate student not seeking a degree.
-Please contact Dr. Anna Schmidt or visit the non-major section of our website for further information.
+Please contact Dr. Sloane Burgess or visit the non-major section of our website for further information.